 The Twist Factor

 Carpet fibers are twisted between 2½ to 8 times to improve their durability, so carpets produced with a higher number of twists will last much longer.
 Manufacturers will typically not disclose that information, but it’s worth enquiring about.

 Great quality carpets have a 7–10-year warranty.
 That said, you should familiarize yourself with the texture retention warranty that guarantees that the rug will retain its shape for a certain period, including the vital stain warranty.

 Stain warranties mainly guarantee that the carpet will not discolor from food or beverage stains.
 Keep in mind that you might not be covered concerning grease, cosmetics, blood, pet, or ink stains.
-So, as they say: read the small print!
+So, as they say: read the fine print!